colmap/colmap/doc/tutorial.rst

 COLMAP provides several export options for further processing.
-For full flexibility, it is recommended to export the reconstruction in COLMAP's data format by choosing ``File > Export`` to export the currently viewed model or ``File > Export all models`` to export all reconstructed models.
+For full flexibility, it is recommended to export the reconstruction in COLMAP's data format by choosing ``File > Export`` to export the currently viewed model or ``File > Export all`` to export all reconstructed models.
 The model is exported in the selected folder using separate text files for the reconstructed cameras, images, and points.
 When exporting in COLMAP's data format, you can re- import the reconstruction for later visualization, image undistortion, or to continue an existing reconstruction from where it left off (e.g., after importing and matching new images).
 To import a model, choose ``File > Import`` and select the export folder path.
 Alternatively, you can also export the model in various other formats, such as Bundler, VisualSfM [#f1]_, PLY, or VRML by choosing ``File > Export as...``.
 COLMAP can visualize plain PLY point cloud files with RGB information by choosing ``File > Import From...``.
+Further information about the format of the exported models can be found :ref:`here <output-format>`.

 Dense Reconstruction